-The Dropdown menu is essentially a list which appears usually whenever a button is clicked.
+The Dropdown menu is essentially a list that appears usually whenever a button is clicked.
 This allows the users to select an item from a set of items.
-WP Fluent Forms allows you to have this drop-down menu facility as well.
+Fluent Forms allows you to have this drop-down menu facility as well.

-To add this field to your form, drag and drop the field from the available input fields.
+- To add this field to your form, drag and drop the field from the available Advanced input fields.
 Input fields can be added to a form in other different ways.
-Let’s create a form, first.
+Let’s create a form first.

 In the Input Customization section, you can customize the input field in the following ways.
 In this section, you will find 2 portions:

-- Element Label: This is the text that users will see on the form of the input field.
+- Element Label: This is the text that users will see in the form of the input field.
 You can put any text here that helps to understand the purpose of that field.